5 Of The Best Materials For Basement Flooring

 - Budget

-Like most things, some flooring options will fair better in one environment and be completely unsuitable for another.
-How it fairs will definitely depend on the homeowner’s preference and priority.
+Some flooring options will fair better in one environment and be completely unsuitable for another.
+How it fairs shall definitely depend on the homeowner’s preference and priority.

-5 Of The Best Materials for Basement Flooring
+Five Of The Best Materials For Basement Flooring

 Pros:

-- Can resemble wood without its associated moisture issues
+- Resembles stone or wood without their associated moisture issues.

 Cons: